GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 3. Supported image file formats

 Accepted input formats: BMP, JPEG, PNG, TIFF (most of bit depths and compression methods), TGA and other via the FreeImage library, FITS.
-Image is processed in grayscale and saved in one of the following formats: BMP 8-bit; PNG 8-bit; TIFF 8-bit, 16-bit, 32-bit floating-point (no compression or compressed with LZW or ZIP), FITS 8-bit, 16-bit or 32-bit floating-point.
+Processed image is saved in one of the following formats: BMP 8-bit; PNG 8-bit; TIFF 8-bit, 16-bit, 32-bit floating-point (no compression or compressed with LZW or ZIP), FITS 8-bit, 16-bit or 32-bit floating-point.

 Output images produces by the sequence alignment function are saved as uncompressed TIFF with number of channels and bit depth preserved (except 8-bit palettized ones; those are converted to 24-bit RGB).
 Input FITS files are saved as FITS with bit depth preserved.